 April 2013 and served as our Secretar Counsel.
-In Margons was handed our General Counsel in April 2013 and served as our Secretary from our inception until April 2013.
+Introduction until April 2013.
 Mr. Margolis also serves as Secretary for Ellington Financial LLC.
 As General Counsel for Ellington, he is responsible for advising Ellington on all legal, regulatory, compliance, documentation and litigation matters.
 Prior to joining Ellington, Mr. Margolis was a Partner at Pillsbury, Winthrop, Shaw, Pittman LLP and before that was a Junior Partner at Wilmer, Cutler, Pickering, Hale and Dorr LLP.
 In